kumu/docs/guides/templates.md

 <iframe src="//player.vimeo.com/video/120999753" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## Stock and Flow Template
 The stock and flow diagram is a common tool in system dynamics.
-These diagrams contain stocks which are quantities of a certain factor, and flows which describe changes in stock quantities over time.
-The stock and flow template uses a manual layout, meaning that you can drag and drop the elements on any place on the map.
+These diagrams contain "stocks" which are quantities of a certain factor, and "flows" which describe changes in stock quantities over time.
+The stock and flow template uses a manual layout, meaning that you can drag and drop the elements to any place on the map.

-The stock and flow template offers numerous standard legend entries that help you visualize the flows in your map, such as "Stock", "Flow", "Variable", "Source", "Sink" with certain icons.
+The stock and flow template offers numerous default legend entries that help you visualize the flows in your map, such as "Stock", "Flow", "Variable", "Source", "Sink" etc. (learn how to delete these from your legend [here](https://docs.kumu.io/guides/legends.html#removing-legend-entries)).

 ## Geo Template
 The geo template lets you build your visualizations on top of geographic maps.
 When you’re using the geo template, Kumu will automatically position your elements on a world map, using latitude & longitude, addresses, or even just cities and countries.
 Visit [this guide](https://docs.kumu.io/guides/templates/geo.html) to learn more about the geo template.